 $300 in DoorDash promos + DashPass membership

-We DO save a lot of money with our DashPass Membership, however they way they break up the “$10 off two orders per month on DoorDash non-restaurant orders + $5 restaurant credit” reallyyyyy feels like they are nickle and diming you.
+We DO save a lot of money with our DashPass Membership, however they do break it up in "$10 off two orders per month on DoorDash non-restaurant orders + $5 restaurant credit"

 $120 in annual Lyft credits($10 monthly)